OpcodePete/FreeNAS/README.md

 ### Copy files via rsync over ssh

 The following outlines how to do an ad-hoc copy of a local directory on your PC to a remote directory on your FreeNAS server.

 Rsync is a copying tool, that can be used to copy to a local or remote machine over any remote shell.

-Warning: If used incorrectly, you can overwrite and/or lose data.
+**Warning**: If used incorrectly, you can overwrite and/or lose data.

 rsync command options:
  - v: verbose